TACC/coe-332-sp23/docs/unit05/containers_1.rst

   docker run       # run a container
-  --rm             # remove the container when we exit -it              # interactively attach terminal to inside of container wjallen/bsd:1.0  # image and tag on local machine /bin/bash        # shell to start inside container
+  --rm             # remove the container when we exit -it              # interactively attach terminal to inside of container python           # use the official python image /bin/bash        # execute the bash shell program inside container

 Try the following commands - the same commands you did above before staring the interactive shell in the container - and note what has changed: